-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Need: Some of our lowest career and college-readiness rates are among the English learners, low-income, and foster youth student groups who are all below the state average of 18.7% for graduates completing a CTE pathway.
+Goal and Identified Need(s) How the Action(s) Address Need(s) and Why it is Metric(s) to Monitor Action # Provided on an LEA-wide or Schoolwide Basis Effectiveness 2.1 Action: Career and college-readiness for English Learners, low income and foster youth students Need: Some of our lowest career and college- readiness rates are among the English learners, low-income, and foster youth student groups who are all below the state average of 18.7% for graduates completing a CTE pathway.
 They were also below the state average of 44.5% completing A-G courses and below 11.1% in the A-G + CTE pathway completion rate.
+In 2024, graduates completing A-G was 0.8% and CTE pathway completion was 2.4%.
 Our English Learners, low-income and foster youth students need to be prepared to pursue a career or attend a college.
 Students, teachers, and parents provided feedback indicating that they support the value of meaningful student activities and incentives.
-Scope: Schoolwide EL, LTELs, low-income, and foster youth students.
+Scope: Schoolwide Desert Sands identified that the reason for the ineffectiveness of this action was due to a lack of emphasis on assigning A- G courses and promoting CTE and Dual Enrollment classes to EL, LTELs, low-income, and foster youth students.
 Desert Sands will adjust the design of the action to ensure that students experience increased success in the upcoming three-year LCAP cycle.
 This change includes increasing oversight of class assignments and better tracking of the credits EL, LTELs, low-income, and foster youth students are turning in.
 We know that English learners, LTELs, low-income, and foster youth students need to be prepared to pursue a career or attend a college.
 To address this need, when our students start school, they engage in career inventory, exploration, and professional skills, to align their interests into either CTE or other secondary education.
 We take into consideration local employment opportunities and student interests to help guide students into valuable coursework.
 Support personnel, staff, partnerships, and materials are essential to tailor and implement the curriculum for students.
 We have witnessed our students be successful in these programs.
-We expect that these actions will have a positive impact on our college and career readiness rates for our English learners, LTEL, low-income, foster youth, and students with disabilities Furthermore, because we expect that all students could benefit from this action, it is provided on a schoolwide basis. dual enrollment for all of our student groups, especially English learners, LTEL, low-income, foster youth, and students with disabilities.
+We expect that these actions will have a positive impact on our college and career readiness rates for our English learners, LTEL, low-income, foster youth, and students with disabilities Furthermore, because we expect that all students could benefit from this action, it is provided on a schoolwide basis.
+We will closely monitor progress on our CTE completion rates and our A-G completion rates, and dual enrollment for all of our student groups, especially English learners, LTEL, low-income, foster youth, and students with disabilities.
 We will also consider input from the parents, students and teachers.
-2.2 Action: Desert Sands will adjust the design of the action to ensure that students experience increased success in the upcoming three-year LCAP cycle.
-We will closely monitor progress on the CAASPP results, especially for